gcapes/git-course/_episodes/08-rebasing.md

 Rebasing is the process of moving a whole branch to a new base commit.
 Git takes your changes, and "replays" them onto the new base commit.
 This creates a brand new commit for each commit in the original branch.
-As such, your history is rewritten when you rebase.
+As such, **your history is rewritten when you rebase**.

+It's like saying "add my changes to what has already been done".

 ![Visual illustration of rebasing - image taken from [https://www.atlassian.com/git/tutorials/rewriting-history/git-rebase](https://www.atlassian.com/git/tutorials/rewriting-history/git-rebase)](../fig/git-rebase.svg)

-### Merge vs rebase
+### How's that different to merging?
 Imagine you create a new feature branch to work in, and meanwhile there have been commits added to the `master` branch, as shown below.

 ![](../fig/forked-history.svg)

+You've finished working on the feature, and you want to incorporate your changes from the `feature` branch into the `master` branch.
-You have two choices for incorporating those changes into the `master` branch: merging directly or rebasing then merging.
+You could merge directly or rebase then merge.
 We have already encountered merging, and it looks like this:

 ![](../fig/merge-without-rebase.svg)

 The main reason you might want to rebase is to maintain a linear project history.
-In the example above, if you merge directly (recall that there are new commits on both the `master` branch and feature branch), you have a 3-way merge (common ancestor, HEAD and MERGE_HEAD) and a merge commit results.
+In the example above, if you merge directly (recall that there are new commits on both the `master` branch and `feature` branch), you have a 3-way merge (common ancestor, HEAD and MERGE_HEAD) and a merge commit results.
 Note that you get a merge commit whether or not there are any merge conflicts.